ReaLx3m/KOReader-AI-Slop-User-Patches/README.md

 - Replaces the default folder icon in mosaic view with a visual book-stack effect.
 - Adds a thumbnail pulled from the folders contents(book/image).
 If no books or images are present in the root of the folder it will pull the thumbnail from a subfolder.
-- Adds a label at the top showing the folder name.
+- Adds a label at the top showing the folder name. https://github.com/sebdelsol/KOReader.patches/blob/main/2-browser-folder-cover.lua used as base and as id like to think, improved :).

 ### **2-mosaic-vertical-label-left.lua**